About & FAQs

 What is clinical research?
 Clinical research is medical research that involves people to learn more about disease and improve health.
 Clinical research relies on research participants, who are people who voluntarily join research studies across the Globe.
 Participants participate in clinical research so that more can be learned about how certain diseases affect people, how to prevent diseases, and to help ensure new drugs, devices, and intervention are safe and effective.
 See here for more information.

 What is research engagement?
 Engagement is when individuals, such as patients, groups of people, communities, and/or organizations partner with researchers to plan, design, and/or conduct research so that the research and its outcomes are meaningful and actionable (especially for those who could benefit from or be affected by the research).
-The ultimate goal is for people and communities to guide the direction of, and partner in, research that is relevant and impactful to them
+The ultimate goal is for people and communities to guide the direction of, and partner in, research that is relevant and impactful to them.

 When does research engagement happen?
 The inclusion of individuals and community members can be important during all stages of research, including planning and carrying out studies, analyzing results, and sharing study findings so they can be useful for real people in real communities.